 had its beginnings in 1999 on a 14 acre farm in Berks County, Pennsylvania.
 Abused or unwanted horses started to become residents on the farm.
-One by one their numbers increased to the present group of nine horses.
+One by one their numbers increased to the present group of seven horses and one sweet mule.

 In addition to the earnest care given to rehabilitate and restore these horses, the farm also assists on placement of many other equines and has a fair success rate.

 The horses enjoy 17 x 17 box stalls, deeply bedded in clean straw, premium according to their needs, and excellent quality hay.
 There is daily turn out in good pasture.
 Horses are never without access to water and meticulous attention is given to the structure regarding feeding time schedules and basic needs.

 Above all, in addition to the studious,committed, physical care, equal attention is given to the restoration and protection of the horses' emotional needs.
 Every handling contact is aimed at restoring trust and promotion of a content lifestyle.

 Public education is a key - and at the on site consignment tack shop and used book store (the Book Nook) there is much opportunity to engage in conversation with horse owners of all ages and genres.